rowyio/docs/docs/setup/firebase-project.md

 slug: /setup/firebase-project
 ---

 Rowy connects to your existing Firebase projects.
-Your projects need to have Firestore and Authentication enabled.
+Your projects must have Firestore and Authentication enabled.

 1. Create a **new project** in the